MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-111.md

 # Customer - Top 10 list (report)

-The *Customer - Top 10 list* report shows a list of customers with the most transactions within a selected period.
-You can choose to display more than 10 customers.
+The **Customer - Top 10 list** report shows a list of customers with the most transactions within a selected period.
+If needed, you can display more than 10 customers.

-The customers are sorted by sales amount within the selected period.
-The list gives a quick overview of customers with the largest balance and highest sales volume.
+The report sorts customers by sales amount within the selected period.
+The list gives a quick overview of customers with the largest balances and highest sales volume.

-You can choose to display a bar chart, or pie chart to visually represent the calculated figures.
+You can display the calculated figures in a bar or pie chart.

-This report can be used to provide information to identify sales trends, upcoming collectable debts, and major revenue sources in the company.
+Use this report to identify:

+* Sales trends.
+* Upcoming collectable debts.
+* Revenue sources.

 ## Use cases